CallyyllaC/KF2Tool/README.md

 KF2 Server Tool written in C#

+///
+  WORK ON THIS PROJECT HAS STOPPED DUE TO MY CURRENT INABILITY TO HOST SERVERS HOWEVER WORK WILL CONTINUE WHEN I AM ABLE TO CONTINUE
+///

 Overview:
 A Tool to support the managment of KF2 servers with some client options thrown in.